neg0/docfony/README.md

 >In addition to virtual volumes, Docker will also creates a **network** with **bridge** driver named `docfony_symfony_dev` to make the containers to communicate with each other

->If you want to use Symfony 3, please use v3 and for symfony 4, use the v4.

 ```bash
 $ ./docker.sh
 ```